 - Similarly, fill the rest of the space with potting soil and water well.

-- To improve humidity, place the propagating cat palm in a plastic bag and set it in a bright, sunny location that is not in direct sunlight.
+- To improve humidity, place the propagating plant in a plastic bag and set it in a bright, sunny location that is not in direct sunlight.

 - If the soil around the plant becomes dry, water it.

-- Remove the plastic cover after a few weeks and continue to care for the cat palm usuallY.
+- Remove the plastic cover after a few weeks and continue to care for the plant usually.